fbngrmr/shelving-mock-event/README.md

 ```

 ### Creating a custom event targets
-`EventTarget` is not usually used directly, but is implemented in specific class.
+`EventTarget` is not normally used directly, but is implemented by a specific class.
 Javascript ES6 classes make this easy as you can simply extend `EventTarget`:

 ```js
 // Create a custom Javascript class.